Pernambuco: Saint John's Day

 Festa Junina was introduced to Northeastern Brazil by the Portuguese, for whom Saint John's day (also celebrated as Midsummer Day in several European countries), on 24 June, is one of the oldest and most popular celebrations of the year.
 Differently, of course, from what happens on the European Midsummer Day, the festivities in Brazil do not take place during the summer solstice, but during the tropical winter solstice.
 The festivities traditionally begin after 12 June, on the eve of Saint Anthony's day, and last until the 29th, which is Saint Peter's day.
 During these fifteen days, there are bonfires, fireworks, and folk dancing in the streets.
 Once exclusively a rural festival, today, in Brazil, it is largely a city festival during which people joyfully and theatrically mimic peasant stereotypes and clichés in a spirit of jokes and good times.
 Typical refreshments and dishes are served, including canjica and pamonha.
 Like during Carnival, these festivities involve costume-wearing (in this case, peasant costumes), dancing, heavy drinking, and visual spectacles (fireworks display and folk dancing).
 Like what happens on Midsummer and Saint John's Day in Europe, bonfires are a central part of these festivities in Brazil.

 Saint John's Day is celebrated throughout Pernambuco.
 Nonetheless, the festivities in Caruaru are by far the largest in the state.
 Saint John's festivals in Gravatá and Carpina are also popular.

 Winter Festival

 In the hilly areas of the interior – mainly in areas with a micro-climate of altitude – temperatures that can reach 8 °C in the winter.
 Every winter, when the weather is milder, tourists from neighboring states and other parts of Pernambuco visit cities such as Garanhuns, Gravatá, Triunfo, Taquaritinga do Norte and Brejo da Madre de Deus.

 The city of Garanhuns holds an annual Winter Festival, in the month of July.
 The main attractions are concerts, dances, rural tourism, culinary and the relatively low temperatures for a tropical climate.

 Tourism and recreation

-Praia Sancho, beyond this beach, a reserve for some 600 spinner dolphins is established in Fernando de Noronha Archipelago, Pernambuco.
+Praia Sancho.
+Beyond this beach, a reserve for some 600 spinner dolphins has been established in Fernando de Noronha Archipelago, Pernambuco.